 How old would you guess that content marketing is?

 When someone first asked me that question a few years ago, I thought it had been around for maybe 50, 70, or perhaps even 90 years.

-But I was wrong.
-I was very wrong.
+However, I was wrong.
+Completely wrong.